hackall360/codex-extended/README.md

 > [!TIP]
 > It is somewhat experimental, but the Codex CLI can also be run as an MCP _server_ via `codex mcp`.
 If you launch it with an MCP client such as `npx @modelcontextprotocol/inspector codex mcp` and send it a `tools/list` request, you will see that there is only one tool, `codex`, that accepts a grab-bag of inputs, including a catch-all `config` map for anything you might want to override.
 Feel free to play around with it and provide feedback via GitHub issues.

+## Web UI

+An experimental browser interface is available.
+See [docs/web-ui.md](docs/web-ui.md) for instructions on starting the WebSocket-enabled CLI and serving the Flutter app.

 ## Tracing / verbose logging